Home > Glossary of Terms

 2) In the laser and optical communication fields, the much broader portion of the electromagnetic spectrum that can be handled by the basic optical techniques used for the visible spectrum extending from the near-ultraviolet region of approximately 0.3 µm, through the visible region, and into the far-infrared region to 30 µm.
 See also: Infrared (IR).

-Light Emitting Diode (LED)A semiconductor device which emits incoherent light from a p-n junction when biased with an electrical current.
-Light may exit from the junction stripe-edge or from its surface (depending on the device's structure).
+Light Emitting Diode (LED)A semiconductor device that emits incoherent light from a p-n junction when biased with an electrical current.
+Light may exit from the junction stripe edge or from its surface (depending on the device's structure).

 TOP OF PAGE

-Material DispersionLight impulse broadening caused by various wavelengths of light traveling at different velocities through a fiber.
-Material dispersion increases with increasing spectral width of the source.
+Material DispersionLight impulse broadening is caused by various wavelengths of light traveling at different velocities through a fiber.
+Material dispersion increases with the increasing spectral width of the source.

-MegaA prefix in the SI system meaning one million (1 x 106).
+MegaA prefix in the SI system means one million (1 x 106).
 Abbreviation, M.

 Mesail PowerThe mathematical average between high and low levels of power of a modulated signal, independent of duty cycle.

-MicroA prefix in the SI system meaning one millionth (1 x 10-6).
+MicroA prefix in the SI system means one millionth (1 x 10-6).
 Abbreviation, µ.

-MicrometerA unit of length in the SI system equal to 10-6 meters.
+MicrometerA unit of length in the SI system is equal to 10-6 meters.
 Abbreviation µm.

-MilliA prefix in the SI system meaning one thousandth (1 x10-3).
+MilliA prefix in the SI system means one thousandth (1 x10-3).
 Abbreviation, m.

-Modal DispersionIn a multimode optical fiber, pulse distortion resulting from differential mode travel rates.
+Modal DispersionIn a multimode optical fiber, pulse distortion results from differential mode travel rates.